Funding Opportunity: Amplifying Health Advocacy

 - Affordable Housing: Supporting access to affordable, safe and high-quality housing options.

-Note: Applicants should directly address the above criteria in their grant application and indicate how their advocacy work aims to advance health equity in Colorado.
+Note: Applicants should directly address each of the above criteria in their grant application and indicate how their advocacy work aims to advance health equity in Colorado.

 - Coalition building, management and facilitation